BIMSBbioinfo/janggu/docs/tutorial.rst

 In the previous sections, we learned how to acquire data and how to instantiate neural networks.
-Now let's create and fit a simple convolutional neural network that learns to discriminate between two classes of sequences:
+Now let's create and fit a simple convolutional neural network that learns to discriminate between two classes of sequences.
+In the following example the sample sequences are of length 200 bp each. `sample.fa` contains Oct4 CHip-seq peaks and sample2.fa contains Mafk CHip-seq peaks.
+We shall use a simple convolutional neural network with 30 filters of length 21 bp to learn the sequence features that discriminate the two sets of sequences:

 .. code:: python